rstudio/learnr/README.md

         nycflights <- filter(nycflights, month == 2)
         ```

-A "Solution" button is added to the left side of the exercise header region:
+A "Hint" or "Solution" button is added to the left side of the exercise header region:

 <img src="README_files/images/solution.png"  width="732" height="183"/>